fr4nk3nst1ner/ebs-pillager/Readme.md

 - **AWS CLI**: The scripts require the AWS CLI to be installed and configured with appropriate credentials.
 - **JQ**: The `jq` command-line tool is used to parse JSON output from the AWS CLI.

+## To Do

+- [ ] Run tests with encrypted EBS volumes with various roles / AuthZ levels
+- [ ] Add functionality to work with specific KMS keys for decrypting volumes if encrypted

 ## License
 This project is licensed under the MIT License.